hartell7/first-app-using-Javascript/README.md

 This is an task app with JS and HTML5, where you can register a title and a description.

-Esta es una app con js y html, donde puedes registrar el title y la description:)
+Esta es una app con js y html, donde puedes registrar el titulo y la description:)